Small-span Hermitian matrices over quadratic integer rings

 \subsection{Interlacing and row restrictions}

-A Hermitian matrix $A$ is called \textbf{decomposable} if there exists a permutation matrix $P$ such that $PAP^\top$ is a block diagonal matrix of more than one block, otherwise $A$ is called \textbf{indecomposable}.
+A Hermitian matrix $A$ is called \textbf{decomposable} if there exists a permutation matrix $P$ such that $PAP^\top$ is a block diagonal matrix of more than one block; otherwise $A$ is called \textbf{indecomposable}.
 In the classification of small-span Hermitian matrices, it suffices to consider only indecomposable matrices since the set of eigenvalues of a decomposable matrix is just the collection of the eigenvalues of each of its blocks.
-The following theorem of Cauchy~\cite{Cau:Interlace,Fisk:Interlace05,Hwang:Interlace04} plays a central role in this paper.